 SECU Challenge Affiliate Update as of 3-2-18

 With the most recent house, the 28th, closed in Lexington (Davidson County), the SECU Foundation has now contributed nearly $2.6MM to Habitat affiliates across the state.
-The average mortgage amount remains below the $100,000 mark ($92,262), so we will have sufficient funding to cover the 104 houses in 100 counties.
 Here is the status of the project:

-Phase 2: Pitt, Perquimans, Chatham, Carteret, Union, Yadkin, Randolph, Henderson, Davidson (Lexington), Randolph, Wayne, Rockingham (Reidsville), Transylvania and Buncombe have closed and been assigned.
+Phase 2: Pitt, Perquimans, Chatham, Carteret, Union, Yadkin, Randolph, Henderson, Davidson (Lexington), Randolph, Wayne, Rockingham (Reidsville), Transylvania and Buncombe have closed and been assigned to SECU.
 The following counties (Phase 1 and Phase 2) are within weeks of closing: Rockingham, Washington, Martin, New Hanover, Randolph, Rutherford and Vance.

 If you have any questions, please contact the Program Director Susan McLawhorn: